zufanka/nearly-offline-map/README.md

 Based on: leaflet.js, mapbox

-You should be able to run this example out of the box after you put in your own Mapbox API key.
+You should be able to run this example **out of the box** after you put in your own Mapbox API key.

 An offline map in one html file, without having to run a (localhost) server.
 Developed to be able to explore sensitive geospatial data without having to upload them anywhere in the cloud.

-All data is in one .html file, as you can not serve external files to javascript due to CORS rules.
+**All data is in one .html file**, as you can not serve external files to javascript due to CORS rules.
 You have to turn your icons into a base64 encoded string and paste your geojson in the file it's entirety.

 This particular maps is using a mapbox base map.
-This can be changed to any map.
+This can be changed to any other base map.

 ## What you need
-* a geojson of your data.
+* a **geojson** of your data.
 A handy tool for geojsons: [geojson.io](http://geojson.io)
-* a mapbox API key
+* a mapbox **API key**
-* icons base64 encoded
+* **icons** base64 encoded

 ## Icons
 Icons have to be put in the .html file in a base64 encoded string format